 Again just shift this up the fret board to play different minor chords.

-To learn more about the notes on the fretboard so that you can easily find the root note of each chord check out the link below.
+To learn more about the notes on the fretboard so that you can easily find the root note of each chord, check this out: Learning the notes on the fretboard

 Just by shifting the same shapes up and down the fretboard you can create all of the major and minor chords by just learning a few simple shapes and changing the position on the fretboard.